8882849233/oye-ricksha/README.md

 # oye-ricksha-assignment

-Tech Suits: maven, java 1.8, spring-boot, couchbase, restFul and lombok
+Tech stack: maven, java 1.8, spring-boot, couchbase, restFul and lombok

 How to run: